-Emily has also worked along-side various herbalists in California, Oregon and New Mexico, harvesting plants and making medicine.
+Emily has worked along-side various herbalists in California, Oregon and New Mexico, harvesting plants and making medicine.
 She shares a holistic vision, supporting people to balance their emotional, mental, physical and spiritual bodies for true health and alignment.
 She has hundreds of hours of continued education with clinical herbalists across the country, such Paul Bergner, Thomas Easley, & Matthew Wood.

 Janet Snowden is our Chinese Medicine